 Route 66 is also known as Mother Road and Main Street of America.
 This iconic route stretches from Chicago to Los Angeles.

-If you’re interested in visiting the birthplace of this famous route, you can “Get Your kicks on Route 66” with this guide to Springfield, Missouri.
+If you’re interested in visiting the birthplace of this famous route, you can “Get Your kicks on Route 66” with this guide to Springfield, Mo attractions.

 Park Central Square